magg01/to-be-app-public/README.md

 # mvp-combined-prototype
 To install git clone this repository

-run npm install within the root directory
+Run npm install within the root directory

-add the 'unsplashkeys.js' file from Appednix E of the report into a folder named 'local' at the root directory
+Add the 'unsplashkeys.js' file from Appednix E of the report into a folder named 'local' at the root directory

-with expo-cli installed run expo start
+With expo-cli installed run 'expo start'

-tests can be run with npm tests
+Tests can be run with 'npm test'